mess42/pyrate/README.md

 file there are two keys related to the database: a path and a flag which is true if the path is relative (wrt. the config file) and false if not.
 The location of config file is coded in a fixed manner, but the path to the database may be changed in the file.

+The file is copied to the home directory into the folder `/home/user/.config/pyrate/raytracer.yaml` if it does not exist.
+The file is searched within the following locations:

+- home directory `/home/user/.config/pyrate/`
+- config template directory `/to/directory/where/pyrate/cloned/git/repo/is/pyrateoptics/raytracer/config/`
+- user defined path provided as parameter to the `ConfigFile()` constructor

+Notice, that the second option is not really an option, since this only happens if copying to the home directory fails and the file is not found there.
+In contrast, overriding the home directory by a user defined path is always possible.

-To obtain the correct paths, you may use something like:
+To obtain the correct path for the database, you may use:

     >>> from pyrateoptics.raytracer.config import ConfigFile
     >>> cfg = ConfigFile()
     >>> cfg.get_refractive_index_database_path()
-    '/to/directory/where/pyrate/cloned/git/repo/is/pyrateoptics/refractiveindex.info-database'
+    '/to/directory/where/pyrate/cloned/git/repo/is/pyrateoptics/refractiveindex.info-database/database'

-which returns a proper path to the database.
+which returns a proper path.
 (In case the repo was cloned with sub modules updated, there is no need to change anything in the config file.)
 For getting the path to the config file, use this method (to, e.g., edit the correct one):